Pekanbaru: Sports

 Football is the most popular sport in Indonesia.
 In Pekanbaru, PSPS Pekanbaru is the local club that has been competing in Indonesian Super League since the 2000s.
 Kaharudin Nasution Sport Center Rumbai Stadium is the home stadium for PSPS Pekanbaru.

 In 2012, 2013 AFC U-22 Asian Cup qualification, 2012 Pekan Olahraga Nasional (Indonesian National Games) and 2012 Pekan Paralympic Nasional was held in Riau Province.
 Since then, many sport facilities have been built in Pekanbaru because this city was the home for many sports venues used these multi-national events, such as the prominent Riau Main Stadium.
 Unfortunately, many sports facilities that have been developed before the 2012 Pekan Olahraga Nasional are not being managed and taken care of properly.
 An example would be the Riau Main Stadium, which was never used again after the event until today due to financial disputes between the local government and the contractors of the stadium.

 Several golf courses can be found in Pekanbaru, such as Pekanbaru Golf Course Country Club at Kubang Kulim, Simpang Tiga Golf Course at AURI Complex, Rumbai Golf Course at IKSORA Rumbai Complex and Labersa Golf Course at Labersa Hotel and Convention Center.

 Media

 The TVRI Riau (state-owned) and Riau TV (private) are some of the popular local television stations in Pekanbaru.
-Several local newspapers operating in Pekanbaru, such as Riau Pos, Haluan Riau, Tribun Pekanbaru, Pekanbaru Pos, Pekanbaru MX and Koran Riau.
+Several local newspapers operating in Pekanbaru, such as Riau Pos, Haluan Riau, Tribun Pekanbaru, Pekanbaru Pos, Metro Riau, Pekanbaru MX and Koran Riau.